Schedule E – M.A.D.E. E.A.S.Y.

 Arrange all receipts in separate files, labeled as follows, to correspond with lines 5-17 and 19 on Schedule E. Ask your management company to provide this information to you already categorized.

-Depreciation is an annual deduction taken to recapture the cost of your rental property, not to include land which doesn’t lose value, over 27.5 years.
-Depreciation begins on the first day the property becomes a rental and ends when it’s sold.
-Items often forget that should be depreciated include: appliances, fencing and permanent shrubbery, furniture, carpet and new roofing.
-You’ll need to complete Form 4562 to determine the amount of depreciation to report on Sch E, line 18.
-Please keep your yearly depreciation schedules and/or ensure your tax preparer is providing them to you as you will need this information when you sell.
+Depreciation is an annual deduction taken to recapture the cost of your rental property over 27.5 years, minus your land value.
+Depreciation begins on the first day the property becomes a rental and ends when sold.
+Items often forgotten that should be depreciated include appliances, fencing and permanent shrubbery, furniture, carpet, and new roofing.
+Depreciation information is reported on Sch E, line 18.
+Keep your yearly depreciation schedules and/or ensure your tax preparer is providing them to you as you will need this information when you sell.

-Eliminate reporting mortgage interest, taxes and insurance on Sch A if the home was previously used as your primary residence.
-You must now include those amounts on Sch E, lines 9 and 12.
+Eliminate reporting mortgage interest, taxes, and insurance on Sch A if the home was previously used as your primary residence.
+You must now include those amounts only on Sch E, lines 9 and 12.
 This may result in you having to take the standard deduction instead of itemizing deductions.
-If the property switched to a rental during half the year, count the number of days it was held for each use and report the amounts accordingly between Sch A and Sch E.
+If the property switched to a rental during the year, count the number of days it was held for each use and report the amounts appropriately between Sch A and Sch E.

 Elect “active participation” if you were involved with management decisions or arranged for others (like your management company) to provide services such as repairs and approving new tenants.
 This election will allow you to deduct up to $25,000 of total rental property passive activity losses annually, as long as your modified adjusted gross income (MAGI) is less than $100,000 ($50,000 for married filing single).
-If you have a loss greater than the $25,000 allowed, you may carry additional amounts forward in the following year(s).
+If your allowed loss is greater than $25,000, you may carry additional amounts forward in the following year(s).
 Your Sch E total should be reported on Form 1040, line 17 as a positive number (net income) or negative number (net loss).

 Adjust your cost basis as follows: